niskyhilldev/NiskyhillWebApplication/README.md

     * the `map_coordinates` table itself may seem like a major redundancy itself, see the comments in `map_coordinates.sql` for an explaination.
 Just know it cointains well known lot locations that will likley never change nor will any additional lots ever be added to nisky hill

+Note: Adding users to the system is done strictly through the database, a default hashed_password and salt are automatically assigned to a new user inserted into the table by the database.
+Read through the table creation files to understand how to write a query to add a new user.